jclain/gitolite-contrib/HostBasedAuth_en.md

 * For each repo:
     * a user must be authorized according to needed access
-    * `map-anonhttp` option define autorized host or IPs for which `anonhttp` is replaced with this user
+    * `map-anonhttp` option defines a autorized hosts or IPs for which `anonhttp` is replaced with this user

 ### anonhttp

 This user is used with anonymous http access.
-User is replaced only with an anonymous connexion.
+The user is replaced only with an anonymous connexion.
 Indeed, if the connexion is already authenticated, it's uncesserary to authenticate further.

-Default value is `%RC{HTTP_ANON_USER}` or `anonhttp` in this order.
+The default value is `%RC{HTTP_ANON_USER}` or `anonhttp` in this order.

 ### option map-anonhttp